Hello Fellow Travelers!

 22) When focused inward, what do the symbols of the key and rose ask Masons to seek?
 (Chapters 5, 11)

-• Intention: Focus Entered Apprentice Masons upon the hidden responsibilities these two symbols require them to accept and complete.
+- Intention: Focus Entered Apprentice Masons upon the benefits they receive when they practice the discipline these two symbols represent.

 23) What two phrases adorning the temple at Delphi best express the Work results of EA Masons?
 (Chapter 5, 11)